 We allow a maximum of two pets per site, and they must be leashed or caged at all times.
-No pets are permitted on our deluxe cabin sites or RV1.
-They are permitted in RV2 and our rustic cabins.
+No pets are permitted on site RV1.
+They are permitted in rustic and deluxe cabins.
 Please inform us if you have a pet when you are checking in.
 Do not leave your pet unattended on your site or in a vehicle, and do not bring them into the prohibited areas near our lake and animal pens.
 Please remember to pick up after your pet and that quiet hours also apply to our furry friends!

 If you are staying in a tent site or an electric and water site, check-out is at 3pm.
-If you are staying in one of our cabins, RV rental, or Glamping tents, check out of the rental is at 1pm, but you can stay on the campground until 3pm.
+If you are staying in one of our cabins, or our RV rental, check out of the rental is at 1pm, but you can stay on the campground until 3pm.